XiangruiWei/UAV-GCN/README.md

 ## Acknowledgements

-This repository is based on the work from [MS-CTR-GCN](https://github.com/CarefreeSun/MS-CTR-GCN) and [ICMEW2024-Track10](https://github.com/liujf69/ICMEW2024-Track10).
+This repository is based on the work from [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN), [BlockGCN](https://github.com/ZhouYuxuanYX/BlockGCN), [CD-GCN](https://github.com/sakura1040576710/CD-GCN), [InfoGCN](https://github.com/stnoah1/infogcn).

+We also learn the training and alpha searching method from [MS-CTR-GCN](https://github.com/CarefreeSun/MS-CTR-GCN), [ICMEW2024-Track10](https://github.com/liujf69/ICMEW2024-Track10) and [UAV-SAR](https://github.com/happylinze/UAV-SAR).

 We express our gratitude to the original authors for their contributions!